geb/geb/doc/manual/src/chapters/060-configuration.md

 At checkers can be configured to be implictly wrapped with `waitFor` calls.
 This can be set with:

-	waitForAtCheck = true
+	atCheckWaiting = true

-The possible values for the `waitForAtCheck` option are consistent with the ones for content definition and can be one of the following:
+The possible values for the `atCheckWaiting` option are consistent with the ones for content definition and can be one of the following:

 	* **`true`** - wait for the content using the _default wait_ configuration
 	* **a string** - wait for the content using the _wait preset_ with this name from the configuration